2018 Alcan 5000 Regulations

 organizers reserve the right to refuse any entry without

 providing a reason, and assign vehicle numbers as they see

 - Lodging on route has been arranged in

 advance.
 The entry fee includes 9 nights accommodations

 - The rally is open to the general public.
 Minimum age is 21

 driver orientation and sign a liability release before

 licenses (with motorcycle endorsement if applicable), vehicle

 registration, and proof of vehicle liability insurance.

-NOTE: Canadian law requires that proof of insurance be
+NOTE: Canadian law requires proof of insurance be carried

 for border crossings.